samartzidis/WinAppleKey/README.md

 - Swaps the Fn-Ctrl keys to align with standard Windows keyboard layouts (not supported by Apple's Bootcamp driver).
 - Maps the missing Windows keys such as the Del, Insert, Print Screen, Pause/Break, etc.
 - Respects all the small details such as typematic properties of keys, something which was not possible with the older [WinA1314](https://github.com/samartzidis/WinA1314) driver.
-- Includes an installer that automates the task of properly and cleanly installing the driver.
+- Includes an installer that automates the task of properly and cleanly installing or uninstalling the driver.

 Only 64-bit versions of Windows 10 are currently supported.
 You may also be able to install the driver on Windows 7, 8 or 8.1 (64-bit) but this has not been tested.